On distribution of the depth index on perfect matchings: Abstract

 \section{Abstract}

-We study the restriction of depth index statistic on the set of perfect matchings.
-In particular, we provide additional combinatorial description of the statistic for perfect matchings and calculate the generating polynomial.
-The main result of the present short paper is that the depth index on perfect matchings is equidistributed with the rank function of the Bruhat order.
+Ehrenborg and Readdy defined the intertwining number on set partitions.
+Considering this statistic on perfect matchings, we provide an additional combinatorial description and give an explicit generating function.
+In particular, we show that the intertwining number on perfect matchings is essentially equidistributed with the rank function of the strong Bruhat order on fixed-point-free involutions of the symmetric group.